Allahabad HC temporarily halts demolition drive along Yamuna floodplains

 In 2013, an NGT order banned construction on the ecologically sensitive floodplains.
 Experts of the Yamuna Monitoring Committee set up by the NGT had also recommended that floodplains needed to be reclaimed for enhanced biodiversity.

 The Noida Authority has been carrying out surveys to identify structures that are in violation of the norms and issued appeals to locals that they should divest themselves from any form of construction in the riverbed area since it has been deemed illegal.
-The colonies on the riverbed have been built through illegal plotting and incomplete registry, officials said.
-The Authority further stated that encroachment drives will be carried out using police force in the future against those found to be engaged in illegal construction despite warnings.
+The colonies on the riverbed have been built through illegal plotting and incomplete . registry, officials said.

 📣 Join our Telegram channel (The Indian Express) for the latest news and updates